Quickstart

 Check out the documentation on the [Identify endpoint](/attuitive/api-reference/identify.md) for more details.

-Notice how in our initial request we included a traits
+Notice how in our initial request we included a `traits` object containing some attributes about our user?&#x20;

 When identifying new users you can do this if you already have known information about them you wish to store.
 This saves you needing to make an additional API request to the [Track](/attuitive/api-reference/track.md) endpoint.